LuckyTiger123/DropMessage/README.md

 `ogb.nodeproppred.PygNodePropPredDataset`

-To run the codes successfully, the downloaded datasets should be placed in `\data`.
+To run the codes successfully, the downloaded datasets should be placed in `./data`.

 ## Methods